 The next morning the POWs were fed rice and spinach soup.
 At noon, they received rice and dried fish.
 For dinner, they had corned beef and rice.
 The POWs assigned to cooking discovered the Japanese officers had a large stock of captured American pork and slipped it to the men in the holds which resulted in many of the POWs developing dysentery.

+The trip to Lasang took thirteen days because the ship made stops at Iloilo, Panay, and Cebu, Mindanao.
+At Iloilo, they buried one man who had died.
+The POWs arrived at Lansang on November 7.
 When they arrived at the camp, the POWs were in such bad shape that the ranking Japanese officer, Major Mida, ordered them fed.
 They ate pork and beef, rice cabbage pinch, squash onions, potatoes, and peanuts which were all produced on the farm.
 From the orchards, they were given fruit which included raw and cooked plantains.
 The sick were given medical treatment and there was enough water for drinking, bathing, and laundry.
 When the recuperation took too long, their diet was cut to rice and greens soup.

 At the camp, the POWs were housed in eight barracks that were about 148 feet long and about 16 feet wide.
 A four-foot-wide aisle ran down the center of each barracks.
 In each barracks, were eighteen bays.
 Twelve POWs shared a bay.
 216 POWs lived in each barracks.
 Four cages were later put in a bay.
 Each cage held two POWs.